-The Caplan’s syndrome represents a combination of rheumatoid arthritis and silicosis and occurs mainly in miners.
+Caplan’s syndrome represents a combination of rheumatoid arthritis and silicosis and occurs mainly in miners.

 Differential diagnosis (DD) of rheumatoid arthritis

-However, other systemic diseases, such as hemochromatosis, gout or rheumatic fever, which can also lead to joint participation, can be considered as a differential diagnosis.
+Other systemic diseases, such as hemochromatosis, gout, or rheumatic fever, which can also lead to joint participation, should be considered during differential diagnosis.

 Another important differential diagnosis is osteoarthritis.

-Treatment of rheumatoid arthritis
+Treatment of Rheumatoid Arthritis

 Physical therapy of rheumatoid arthritis